amokeye/CampCafe/README.md

 ## Future Improvments:

 * After deployment, we would like to gather a more comprehensive list of campgrounds, including BLM.
-* We would to make it more mobile friendly.
+* We would like to make it more mobile friendly.